Biovest: BiovaxID (dasiprotimut-T)

+The BiovaxID vaccine is manufactured using a process known as rescue fusion hybridization.
+It is personalized based on a tissue biopsy obtained from a patient's tumor.
+The vaccine targets a tumor-specific protein known as an idiotype, which is expressed on malignant B cells.
+The idiotype protein is linked to keyhole limpet hemocyanin (KLH) and administered with granulocyte-macrophage colony-stimulating factor (GM-CSF) as an adjuvant.
+This approach is intended to stimulate an immune response directed against tumor cells expressing the idiotype.
+Clinical studies have evaluated its potential role in the treatment of follicular lymphoma.

 BiovaxID obtained Orphan drug status with the FDA and has obtained positive Phase III clinical trial results.
 After a median follow-up of 4.71 years (56.6 months, range: 12.6 - 89.3 months), the median disease-free survival in the BiovaxID arm was 44.2 months compared with 30.6 months in the control arm, which is a clinically and statistically significant difference (adj. p=0.029).
 Among the 75 patients receiving BiovaxID in the study, 35 received BiovaxID manufactured with an IgM isotype and 40 received BiovaxID manufactured with an IgG isotype with each treatment vaccine produced to correspond with the patient's tumor immunoglobulin isotype.
 Of 40 patients receiving control, 25 had tumors with IgM isotype and 15 had tumors with IgG isotype.
 Two of the patients in the vaccinated treatment/control population had a tumor with mixed IgM/IgG isotypes and were excluded from this analysis.
 Among 35 patients with IgM tumor isotype receiving BiovaxID manufactured with an IgM isotype, median time to relapse after randomization was 52.9 months versus 28.7 months in the IgM tumor isotype control-treated patients (log-rank p=0.001; HR=0.34 (p=0.002); [95% CI: 0.17-0.68].
 Among 40 patients with IgG tumor isotype receiving BiovaxiD manufactured with an IgG isotype, median time to relapse after randomization was 35.1 months, versus 32.4 months in control-treated patients with IgG tumor isotype (log-rank p=0.807; HR=1.1 (p=0.807): [95% CI: 0.50-2.44].

 In its multi-center, randomized, controlled Phase 3 clinical study, BiovaxID demonstrated that it can induce powerful anti-tumor immune responses while providing a median disease-free survival benefit of over 15 months, and a reduction of 42% in the risk of relapse, and in the company's Phase 2 clinical trial, 28% of patients who received BiovaxID remain in continuous remission at a median of 12.7 years of follow-up.